tldr-pages/extldr/README.md

 Once you have downloaded ExTldr, and unzipped in the case you downloaded a release, you can execute the script: `./extldr`

-The first argument of the script is the operating system, the second argument is the command/term you want search.
+The script's first argument is the operating system, and the second argument is the command/term you want to search.
 Below there are some examples:

   - Search command `feh` in the pages of your current operating system: